oxygine/oxygine-framework/doc/resources.md

 Path to the current folder where resources should be found could be set in xml with:

 	<set path = "path/to/folder" />

+Path is relative to your root "data" folder.

 Path could be also set relative to the current xml.
 It should begin with **"./"**: